colada13/Project_Management_Dashboard/README.md

 ![Screenshot 2023-07-28 174335](https://github.com/colada13/Project_Management_Dashboard/assets/112157807/805fa846-9533-466e-9beb-a35c23bbc530)

+With this data we can draw analysis based on specific filtering or overall monitoring:
+1. A selection of project and project type can be seen which will help with analytics on basis of specific project combinations
+2. Region-wise project cost and benefits is shown in the pie chart with the total sum
+3. Phase wise segregation of projects can be seen as well
+4. Project summary has been shown as a table for further information
+5. Segregation of projects (as a count) for each manager is shown as a barchart
+6. Individual KPI values on cost reduction, income generation,working capital and process improvement values

 ## Repository Structure
 The repository contains the following files:
 - `Project Management Dataset.csv`: The dataset used for analysis.